-One could easily say that good translation is accurate, of high-quality and cost-efficient.
-However, this leads us to a next question: how to make sure that every translation will be exactly like this?
+One could easily say that good translation is accurate, of high-quality, and cost-efficient.
+However, this leads us to the next question: how can you make sure that every translation will be exactly like this?
 One of the most effective ways is to measure the translation performance.

-The translation performance metrics include effort, pace and quality and today we will discuss all of them.
+The translation performance metrics include effort, pace and quality and today we will discuss all of these.
 To find out how to measure translation performance, just keep on reading!

-The effort is defined by the number of times a translator is editing a segment.
-A project manager can keep track of a translators’ effort by generating translation history report.
+The effort is defined by the number of times a translator has to edit a segment.
+A project manager can keep track of a translator’s effort by generating a translation history report.
 This report will show each time a segment was edited.
-The calculation is pretty simple here: the more we minimize the effort, the more we increase speed of the translation.
+The calculation is pretty simple here: the more we minimize the effort, the more we increase the speed of the translation.

-The pace of translation is indicated by measuring time spent by the translator in generating the translation.
-Each translator has a daily productivity output – which is usually between 2000-3000 words per day; although this number may be higher depending on the working hours a translator will invest in the project, or lower, depending on the complexity of the text.
+The pace of translation is indicated by measuring the time spent by the translator in generating the translation.
+Each translator has their own productivity output – which is usually between 2000 and 3000 words per day; although this number may be higher, depending on the working hours a translator will invest in the project, or lower, depending on the complexity of the text.

-The translation quality is the most demanding of the three elements for measuring translation performace.
-Evaluating the transation quality involves a person who is native in the target language, and is specialised in the field of the matter translated.
-At Text United, this task is hadnled by the In-Country reviewer – a person assigned to monitor the translation.
+The translation quality is the most demanding of the three elements for measuring translation performance.
+Evaluating the translation quality involves a person who is native in the target language, and is specialized in the field of the matter translated.
+At Text United, this task is handled by the In-Country Reviewer – a person assigned to monitor the translation.

-Apart from the two standard processes in a translation – the translation itself and the proofreading – the third person is able to preview the translated content, approve and reject particular solutions in translatable segments.
+Apart from the two standard processes in a translation – the translation itself and the proofreading – the third person is able to preview the translated content and approve and reject particular solutions for translatable segments.

 The metrics of quality

-Quality refers to the translation being acceptable or not.
+Quality refers to whether the translation is acceptable or not.
 In general terms a high-quality translation has to be:

-- Accurate – Reflects the same meaning and context of the text like the source material
+- Accurate – Reflects the same meaning and context of the text as the source material

 - Effective – Has the same intended effect on the reader as the source material

-- Appropriate – Meets the project parameters (like the use of certain terminology)
+- Appropriate – Meets the project parameters (such as the use of certain terminology)